🔍 공개 퀴즈 검색

 In a food web, removing one species:

-1. Always improves the ecosystem
+1. Always improves ecosystem health

-2. Only affects that one species
+2. Only affects that one species directly

-3. Has no effect
+3. Has no measurable effect

 Which statement about energy in food webs is TRUE?